 What are dangerous emissions?
 Do you know enough about how climate change will affect our planet?
 Are you slightly unsure about the difference between weather and climate?

 The Climate House opens in the Botanical gardens in Oslo spring 2020.
 The Climate House will be a new and exciting arena for communicating research on climate and environmental issues.
 Children, teenagers and their whole families will be able to learn more about what climate change means, to get to know the several solutions that exist and to get inspired towards action.
-From early morning to late night, the Climate House will showcase research-based exhibitions, lectures, films and debates.
+From early morning until late at night, the Climate House will showcase research-based exhibitions, lectures, films and debates.

 Through active and sensory exhibitions, and relevant debates, we will explore solutions to the climate challenge.
 We aim to be a vital and relevant meeting place for climate issues, and to engage our visitors and the general public to contribute to a more sustainable future.